everx-labs/TonNfcClientAndroid/docs/CardActivation.md

     Done.
 Multisig is updated.

 2. Case: multisig wallet has 3 custodians: Recovery, Surf and Card.
 One of custodian's private key was lost or stolen or compromised.
 Need to update all custodians in multisig.
     1. call `submitUpdate` signed by one of multisig custodians (i.e. card).
+Use arguments:
+        - `codeHash` - representation hash of the tree of cells of the mulisig code (extract code from multisig tvc file).
+        - `owners` - array of public keys of new custodians.
+There should be array of 3 elements [Surf_pubkey, Recovery_pubkey, Card_pubkey].
+        - `reqConfirms` - required number of confirmations, should be 2.
+It means that 2/3 signatures are required to execute transaction in multisig.
+        The function returns `updateId`.
-Use arguments as described in [1.1](https://www.notion.so/tonlabs/TonLabs-security-card-production-step-6cedb9ad6d0745c089afd47c988a98e7#58c5d900d5a3457ebf56622d54e5b834).
-Supply new array of custodian public keys. `submitUpdate` returns `updateId`.
+    2. Supply new array of custodian public keys. `submitUpdate` returns `updateId`.
-    2. call `confirmUpdate` signed by another current custodian (i.e. Recovery) with `updateId` from above step.
+    4. call `confirmUpdate` signed by another current custodian (i.e. Recovery) with `updateId` from above step.
-    3. call `executeUpdate` signed by any of current custodians.
+    5. call `executeUpdate` signed by any of current custodians.

     Done.
 Multisig is updated.